truonghienminh-HCMUT/BTL-MHH/TASK3/README.md

 ```
 https://visualstudio.microsoft.com/fr/visual-cpp-build-tools/
 ```
-If it's above 3.11, then try to download another Python with version 3.11 If done -> install pyeda with the below command:
+REMEMBER: When you finished download from the website -> in the configuration window: choose **Desktob development with C++ If it's above 3.11, then try to download another Python with version 3.11 If done -> install pyeda with the below command:
 ```